 "Members can still easily watch Netflix on their personal devices or log into a new TV, like at a hotel or holiday rental," Netflix said in February 2023.

 Netflix announced its plan to crack down on password sharing in April 2022 after it lost subscribers for the first time in over a decade — 200,000 of them.
 The company said this could partially be blamed on losses from suspending service in Russia amid the war in Ukraine.
 But the earnings report still stunned analysts, as Netflix had projected it would gain 2.5 million subscribers that quarter, so the company's stock took a dive.

 Netflix's other plan for growing revenue was introducing a new ad-supported subscription tier, which launched in Nov.
 2022 for $6.99 per month.
-But this tier reportedly had a slow start, with The Wall Street Journal reporting it accounted for just nine percent of new Netflix sign-ups in Nov.
-2022.
+But this tier reportedly had a slow start.

-It remains to be seen, then, how much of a boon the password-sharing crackdown will be to revenue growth.
-But some analysts "see an influx of several billion dollars in new revenue if the company is able to manage the process effectively," Deadline reports.
+Some analysts "see an influx of several billion dollars in new revenue" if Netflix can successfully roll out its password crackdown, Deadline reports.
 In January 2023, Netflix said that between "launching paid sharing and building our ads offering," "we believe we have a clear path to reaccelerate our revenue growth."

 Netflix has admitted, though, that some users will likely cancel their accounts rather than pay more.
 "From our experience in Latin America, we expect some cancel reaction in each market when we roll out paid sharing, which impacts near term member growth," the company said.
 But Netflix told shareholders that "as borrower households begin to activate their own standalone accounts and extra member accounts are added, we expect to see improved overall revenue."